- History from across the centuries, Royalty from the 21st -

 Who is The Duke of Kent?

-His Royal Highness was born Prince Edward on 9th October 1935 at 3 Belgrave Square, near to Buckingham Palace, which was the family home.
+The Duke of Kent was born Prince Edward George Nicholas Paul Patrick on 9th October 1935.
+He arrived into the world at 3 Belgrave Square, near to Buckingham Palace, which was the Kent family home.

-He is the eldest child of Prince George, Duke of Kent – the younger brother of King George VI (the late Monarch’s father) and King Edward VIII – and his Princess Marina, a daughter of Prince Nicholas of Greece, therefore was a first cousin to both the late Queen and the late Duke of Edinburgh.
+He is the eldest child of Prince George, Duke of Kent – the younger brother of George VI (Elizabeth II’s father) and Edward VIII – and his wife, Princess Marina, who herself was a daughter of Prince Nicholas of Greece, and therefore a first cousin to both the late Queen and the late Duke of Edinburgh.

-In 1942, his father Prince George, then Duke of Kent, died in a wartime flying accident near Caithness, Scotland, while on active duty.
-The title Duke of Kent then passed to Edward, who was a few months away from turning 7.
+In 1942, Edward’s father, Prince George, Duke of Kent, died in a wartime flying accident near Caithness in Scotland, while on active duty.
+The Dukedom then passed to Edward, who was a few months away from turning seven at the time.

 In 1961, The Duke of Kent became engaged to Miss Katharine Worsley.
 Their wedding took place in York Minster on 8th June that year.

-The Duke and Duchess of Kent have three children: George, Earl of St Andrews, Lady Helen Taylor and Lord Nicholas Windsor.
-They have ten grandchildren.
+The Duke and late Duchess of Kent had three children: George, Earl of St Andrews; Lady Helen Taylor; and Lord Nicholas Windsor, and ten grandchildren.

 Embed from Getty Images Embed from Getty Images